margiehertneck/TidyDataProject/CodeBook.md

 [2] "subject" variable includes integers from 1 to 30, indicating unique study subjects.

-The remaining numeric variables are labeled based on the following description, which refers to the raw dataset variables prior to running the run_analysis.R script.
-The naming of the tidymean dataset variables stem from the described naming convention below and should be clear to the audience after review:
+Variables [3] through [81]:

+**The variable names in the tidymean dataset were kept somewhat short to facilitate working with the variables in the script.**
+Familiarity with the following three paragraphs, which describe the data and what they represent, will make working with the variable names easier.
+Actual variable names are provided after the descriptions.

-The variables selected for this dataset come from the accelerometer and gyroscope 3-axial raw signals tAcc.XYZ and tGyro.XYZ.
+The variables selected from the *raw* dataset come from the accelerometer and gyroscope 3-axial raw signals tAcc.XYZ and tGyro.XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc.XYZ and tGravityAcc.XYZ) using another low pass Butterworth filter